 - Commitment to new material bank Facilities Agreements, borrowings or bonds.

 General function of the Board

-The Board has full and effective control over the business undertakings of the Company subject to the powers reserved for shareholders under the Company’s M&A, the MMLR and applicable laws.
+The Board has full and effective control over the business undertakings of the Company subject to the powers reserved for shareholders under the Constitution, the MMLR and applicable laws.
 This includes responsibility for determining the Company’s overall strategic direction and the approval of annual and interim results, specific items of investments and divestments, as well as the risk management framework and internal control policies and procedures for the Company.